INS Sarvekshak: Ship history

 Built by Goa Shipyard Limited and commissioned into the Naval service at Kochi naval base in 2002, Sarvekshak is the Indian Navy's eight hydrographic survey and perhaps the last ship under Sandhayak class to have been indigenously designed and constructed.

 INS Sarvekshak is equipped with a range of surveying, navigational, and communication systems.
 The next-generation surveying systems provided onboard include multi-beam swath echo sounding system, differential global positioning system, motion sensors, sea gravimeter, magnetometer, oceanographic sensors, side scan sonars and an automated data logging system as well as state-of-the-art Digital Survey and Processing System, sound velocity profiling system among others.
 These systems allow the ship to meet the stringent international/ISO 9002 digital survey accuracy standards required for the production of electronic navigation charts and publications as laid down by the International Hydrographic Organization.

-Sarvekshak is powered by two diesel engines and is capable of sustained speeds.
-The ship's multi-role capability places her in the league of the most versatile survey vessels in the world.
-It can undertake a variety of tasks under trying conditions.
+Capable of sustained speeds, Sarvekshak is powered by two diesel engines.